umbgtt10/fluxion/README.md

 - Illustrates proper resource management and cancellation
 - Serves as a template for building your own event processing systems

-Run it with: `cargo run --example stream-aggregation`
+Run it with: `cargo run --package rabbitmq-aggregator-example`

 ### 🔧 API Documentation